 The most effective way is to put quality at the heart of your organisation.

 Too often quality is seen as an add-on to businesses.
-There is a quality department and often it is tasked with achieving quality certifications.
+There is a quality department and often it is tasked with achieving ISO quality certifications and very little else.
+However, since the 2015 update of ISO 9001, it will be even harder to 'box tick' your way to accreditation.

-But delivering products and services to customers is core business and to ensure that what is delivered is ‘quality’ the quality strategy and the systems to support this must be absolutely aligned and integrated with the core business strategy and the core business systems.
+Delivering products and services to customers is core business and to ensure that what is delivered is ‘quality’, the quality strategy and the systems to support this must be absolutely aligned and integrated with the core business strategy and the core business systems.

 This is simple to say, but of course harder to achieve.